Brief Encounter – the muzungu’s complete guide to Kenya’s Standard Gauge Railway (SGR) ‘Madaraka Express’ train between Nairobi and Mombasa

-As befits railway infrastructure grands projets, Mombasa SGR station is an impressive structure.
+As befits railway infrastructure grands projets, Mombasa Standard Gauge Railway station is an impressive structure.
 The building has been designed well to accommodate the flow of passengers.
 It is light and spacious.

 There is high security at Mombasa SGR station.
 It starts with the (very inconvenient) stop before the bridge above the station.
 Julia persuades the police to let our tuk tuk full of baggage drive across the bridge and down the ramp, but not all train passengers are as fortunate.
 Many have to walk.